rg-hash/Blogging-ai-agent/README.md

 # Blogging-ai-agent
-to plan, research and write blogs
+To plan, research and write blogs
+It first acts as a planning agent , breaks tasks into sub tasks Then it solves each sub task.